 Every California county receives a designated amount of STIP funding known as a county share.

-MTC receives STIP investment proposals from the county transportation agency (CTA) in each of the nine Bay Area counties, and reviews them for consistency with the goals of Plan Bay Area 2040, the region's long-range plan that charts a course for transportation investment and land-use priorities through the year 2040.
+MTC receives STIP investment proposals from the county transportation agency in each of the nine Bay Area counties, and reviews them for consistency with the goals of Plan Bay Area 2040, the region's long-range plan for transportation investment and land-use priorities through the year 2040.

-If all the county proposals pass muster, MTC compiles them into a single Bay Area RTIP.
+If all the county proposals are approved, MTC compiles them into a single Bay Area RTIP.